LEARN ABOUT OXLUMO®(lumasiran)

 OXLUMO lowered urinary oxalate levels

-After 6 months of treatment, patients on OXLUMO had on average 53% less oxalate in their urine than patients on placebo
+After 6 months of treatment, patients on OXLUMO had 53% less oxalate in their urine than patients on placebo

 • Patients initially on placebo who switched to OXLUMO had similar reductions in urinary oxalate after 6 months of treatment